 Remember that the whole reason you’re there is to give your customer what they want so they can walk away satisfied.
 Because of human nature, however, there will always be those times when the customer just isn’t satisfied or gets ticked off in some way or other.

 In such instances, your response is everything.
 It can make your customer calm down, get satisfied, and walk away happy, or it can make them decide that it is the last time they will ever have dealings with your business.

 This is the most underrated step toward dealing with a customer complaint (angry customer).
 You’re not going to be much help to the customers if you’re angry yourself.
-You can only begin to approach their problem with a clear and calm mind in order to find a solution.
+You can only begin to approach their problem with clear and calm communication to find a solution.

 It’s very easy to get annoyed when a customer gets angry.
 Anger is such a natural emotion, and it’s very easy to fall prey to.
 However, you need to do everything in your power to control it and not let it take advantage of you.

 During such times, a good move is to take a deep breath and take the time to actually listen to the customer.
 Try to understand what they’re saying.
 Behind all of those angry words is a message of the frustration and struggle the customer is dealing with.
 Perhaps, it has become so bad that they have found themselves taking it out on you.

 The customer is a human, and understanding that little fact is the first step toward remaining calm in light of whatever they say to you while they are angry.
 Now that doesn’t mean you have to tolerate their behavior, but at least when you’re calm, you can smoothly escalate the manner to your manager.
 It’s hard for their anger to escalate when it is met with unperturbed calmness.